 8. Establish certain ground rules

 Then comes ground rules about children.
-No parent should go out of their way to create favouritism among children.
-They will support each other no matter what.
-They will be good role models for their children and not treat each other as competitors.
-Creating these rules will ensure smooth flowing co-parenting.
+Neither parent should go out of their way to create favoritism among children.
+Good co-parenting rules dictate that you support each other no matter what.
+If you want to be good role models for your children, treat each other with respect and kindness.